danilhendrasr/danilhendrasr/README.md

-### Hi, I'm Danil Hendra
+# Hi 👋, I'm Danil Hendra
-2nd-year CS student at [University of National Development, East Java](https://upnjatim.ac.id)
+I'm a 2nd-year CS student at [University of National Development, East Java](https://upnjatim.ac.id).
+I'm all about JavaScript, currently meddling around frontend frameworks, particularly Vue and React.
+I'm actively contributing to [nuxtjs.org](https://github.com/nuxt/nuxtjs.org) as a translator.

-I'm an avid JavaScript user.
-I'm currently learning [Vue.js](https://vuejs.org) and [Nuxt](https://nuxtjs.org).

-Upcoming skills:
-- Unit Testing

 <!--
 **danilhendras/danilhendras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.